Nabelaldwese/holbertonschool-shell/basics/README.md

 - 12-file_type: prints the type of /tmp/iamafile using the file command
 - 13-symbolic_link: creates a symbolic link named __ls__ to /bin/ls in the current directory
 - 14-copy_html: copies *.html to parent only if missing or older (cp -u)
+- 15-lets_move: moves all files starting with an uppercase letter to /tmp/u